 Considering the complexity of all knots together, the double Windsor, or just Windsor knot, is one of the more difficult knots.
-However, this one has a very long fit compared to other knots and is therefore particularly suitable for long working days.
+However, this one stayes in place for a long time compared to other knots and is therefore particularly suitable for long working days.
 The double Windsor is also known for its formal charisma and is mainly used for special occasions.

 Despite its difficult implementation, the double Windsor knot is the most popular among the thick ones.
 Since it appears much lusher compared to the simple Windsor, the knot is particularly recommended to use only on wide collars, such as the Italian or same named Windsor collar.
 A double Windsor is very demanding, so be patient if it does not work the first time for you.
 After some practice, you will succeed and the knot will look perfect.